-What happens after someone subscribes to your email list?
-He probably lands on your thank you page.
+What happens after someone subscribes to your email list? they probably land on your thank you page.

 Believe it or not, the thank you page is extremely important for the success of your future marketing efforts.

-This is the time to tell your subscriber how he can access the desired resource (ebook, whitepaper, etc.) to show him that you delivered on what you promised.
+This is the time to tell your subscriber how they can access the desired resource (ebook, whitepaper, etc.) to show them that you delivered on what you promised.

 You also get the chance to further engage them with content, upsell them other offers and move them down your sales funnel.